oliviermbida/circleci-cicd-pipeline/README.md

 .
 Docker Cloud Test servers e.g SonarCloud

 .
-JIRA issue integration
+JIRA issue integration and Project management

 .
 Slack issue notification

-- Security
+# Security

 .
 Multi IAM users Circleci pipeline job step execution i.e IAM users such as Admin(security), Database Admin , DevOps team and web developers each have different priviledges in setting up infrastructure and configuration.
 An example of how different teams have to collaborate.